Pwd9000-ML/blog-devto/posts/2022-DevOps-Terraform-Sensitive-Output/DevOps-Terraform-Sensitive-Output.md

 This can be an issue because the data will be leaked to anyone who has access to the CI/CD logs/output.
 Especially dangerous if the repository or project is public.

-So what we can do to mask the setting from output is to mark the variable as `sensitive`.
+So what we can do to mask the setting from output is to mark the variable as [sensitive](https://www.terraform.io/language/values/variables#suppressing-values-in-cli-output).
 We can do that by adding `sensitive = true` to the variable:

 ```hcl
 ## variables.tf ##